-11. (1) The governing body of a public centre must-

-- (a) promote the best interest of the public centre and strive to ensure its development through the provision of quality education for all learners at the public centre;15 - (b) develop a business plan for the public centre; - (c) provide any information pertaining to the public centre and its activities at the request of the Head of Department; - (d) be responsible for the budgeting and financial management systems of the public centre; 20 - (e) promote the activities and the programmes of the public centre; - (f) supplement the procurement of the learning support material for the public centre; - (g) ensure that a conducive learning environment exists for learners; - (h) elicit public support for the public centre; - (i) keep proper records of all governing body meetings; - (j) develop the vision and mission statement of the public centre; - (k) subject to policy, determine the language policy of the public centre; - (l) recommend the appointment of educators of the public centre in terms of the Employment of Educators Act; - (m) establish and administer a public centre fund from voluntary contributions; - (n) adopt a constitution; - (o) adopt a code of conduct for learners at the public centre; - (p) discharge all other functions imposed upon a governing body by or under this Act; and - (q) discharge all other functions consistent with the Act as determined by the Minister by notice in the Government Gazette, or by the Member of the Executive Council by notice in the Provincial Gazette. - (2) A public centre may establish posts for- - (a) educators and employ educators additional to the establishment determined 40 by the Member of the Executive Council in terms of section 5 of the Employment of Educators Act; and - (b) non-educators and employ non-educator staff additional to the establishment determined in terms of the Public Service Act, 1994 (Proclamation No. 103 of 1994).

-(3) A public centre may only employ an educator in a post referred to in subsection (2)(a) if such educator is registered as an educator with the South African Council for Educators.

-(4) The staff contemplated in subsection (2) must be employed in compliance with the basic values and principles referred to in section 195 of the Constitution, and the factors 50 to be taken into account when making appointments must at least include the-
+(b) give notice in the Provincial Gazette of his or her intention so to act; give interested parties an opportunity to make written submissions within a period of not less than 30 days; and (3) Th consider all such submissions. e Member of the Executive Council must, by notice in the Provincial Gazette , e the composition of the single governing body in a manner that ensures that 5 tre is equitably represented. by governing body which is the subject of a notice in terms of subsection (2) s to exist until the first meeting of the governing body constituted in terms of this secti on.
+10 Function ns of governing body 11.
+(1) The governing body of a public centre must- (a) promote the best interest of the public centre and strive to ensure its development through the provision of quality education for all learners at the public centre; 15 (b) develop a business plan for the public centre; (c) provide any information pertaining to the public centre and its activities at the request of the Head of Department; (d) be responsible for the budgeting and financial management systems of the public centre; 20 (e) promote the activities and the programmes of the public centre; (f) supplement the procurement of the learning support material for the public centre; (g) (h) ensure that a conducive learning environment exists for learners; elicit public support for the public centre; 25 (i) keep proper records of all governing body meetings; 20 (j) develop the vision and mission statement of the public centre; (k) subject to policy, determine the language policy of the public centre; (l) recommend the appointment of educators of the public centre in terms of the Employment of Educators Act; 30 (m) establish and administer a public centre fund from voluntary contributions; (n) adopt a constitution; (o) adopt a code of conduct for learners at the public centre; (p) discharge all other functions imposed upon a governing body by or under this Act; and 35 (q) discharge all other functions consistent with the Act as determined by the Minister by notice in the Government Gazette , or by the Member of the (2) A - Executive Council by notice in the Provincial Gazette . public centre may establish posts for- 40 (a) educators and employ educators additional to the establishment determined by the Member of the Executive Council in terms of section 5 of the 40 Employment of Educators Act; and (b) non-educators and employ non-educator staff additional to the establishment (0) determined in terms of the Public Service Act, 1994 (Proclamation No. 103 of 1994).
+45 (3) A t bublic centre may only employ an educator in a post referred to in subsection such educator is registered as an educator with the South African Council for Educator (4) The e staff contemplated in subsection (2) must be employed in compliance with the basic val ues and principles referred to in section 195 of the Constitution, and the factors 50 to be tak en into account when making appointments must at least include the- (a) (b) principle of equity;

-- (a) ability of the candidate;

-- (b) principle of equity;

-- (c) need to redress past injustices; and
+(c) need to redress past injustices; and

-- (d) need for representivity.
+(d) need for representivity.